NYU-RTS/rts-docs-dev/docs/hpc/03_storage/09_transferring_cloud_storage_data_with_rclone.md

 Storage> 19
 ```

-Enter `19` or if the above menu has changed whichever number corresponds to `Google Drive`
+Please enter the number that corresponds to `Google Drive`.
+In the example above it is `19`.

 ```sh
 Option client_id.